connexcs/docs/docs/provider-ratecard.md

 * **Delayed Bye Customer Charge**: see [**Delayed Bye**](/provider-ratecard/#delayed-bye) below

 #### Delayed Bye

-Delayed Bye allows a call to be extended by delaying the release of the call.
+**Delayed Bye** allows a call to be extended by delaying the release of the call.
 This is helpful in situations where a contract with a carrier specifies a minimum duration call but you have customers that routinely do very short duration calls.

+!!! warning "Use with caution"
     This feature should only be used along with full disclosure to both the customer as they will be billed for additional duration.
-Failing to notify the customer of this is considered Late Disconnection FAS (False Answer Supervision), ConnexCS does not endorce fraudulent activities.

-**This feature bends the rules, if you dont use realistic figures or understand how this is working you will get unexpected results, use with caution**
+Failing to notify the customer of this is considered Late Disconnection FAS (False Answer Supervision), ConnexCS does not endorce fraudulent activities. **This feature bends the rules, if you dont use realistic figures or understand how this is working you will get unexpected results, use with caution.**

 There are a number of considerations when using Delayed Bye.

 * Only works for termination calls.
 * Only BYE messages from Downstream will be delayed.
-* When a message is delayed, a 200OK will be sent Downstream instantly informing that the call has been ended.
+* When a message is delayed, a `200OK` will be sent Downstream instantly informing that the call has been ended.
 * We only allow extending a call a maximum of 30 seconds.
 * If a Downstream BYE message is delayed and an Upstream BYE interupts:
   * We will instantly inform the upstream carrier that the call has been ended.